coderetreat/coderetreat.org/pages/facilitating/structure-of-a-coderetreat.md

     * Don't let it bother you too much.
 The format of the event prevents a single person from sabotaging the entire day (except for really small groups).
     * If someone complains, remind them that they don't have the pair with that person again.
 So it was only one iteration that was "bad".

+* What do I do if I don't know the answer to a question?
+    * Throw it back to the group: "That's a great question.
+Does anyone want to try to answer it?"

 * What do I do if we have an odd number of people?
     * You can allow three people to program together rather than two.
 Having a group of three works fine.
     * Don’t let anyone work alone.
 Everyone should be working with someone else.